stokkete - stock.adobe.com

 Searching for information within a business application and coming up empty-handed can be both frustrating and a waste of time.

-Organizations create and store content in several systems, including ERP and CRM applications, document and content management systems, email and collaboration tools, file systems, intranets and corporate websites.
+Content management and knowledge management systems aren't the only places in which businesses create and store content.
+Other systems include ERP and CRM applications, document management systems, digital asset management systems, email and collaboration tools, homegrown file systems, intranets and corporate websites.
 Enterprise search helps users in any business department locate content despite the presence of silos.
 Without enterprise search, users must look for content across many systems and use the vendor's own search mechanism in each.
 Even when users find content, it may not be the content they were looking for.

-Businesses have many enterprise search software options, such as IBM Watson Discovery and Salesforce Einstein Search.
+Before creating that corporate taxonomy, businesses should enlist the aid of enterprise search software.
+Many companies may already have access to platforms such as IBM Watson Discovery and Salesforce Einstein Search.
+But there are a number of other software options available from which businesses can choose.
 Organizations can analyze search platform options through a specification and selection approach that itemizes the capabilities of the search platform by weighing how important each feature is to the business.

 Businesses that have already deployed some level of search capability, such as SharePoint, can include an existing search system in the specification and selection process, or it may not be appropriate.
 Instead, the business can turn on features and functions of the existing system to fill the gaps between what is in place and what it wants the system to do.